-41 Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
-The public's exclusion from part or all of a Meeting shall be by a Resolution which shall give reasons for the public's exclusion.

-- With the agreement, and at the direction, of the Meeting Chairman, members of the public may make representations, ask and answer questions, and give evidence at a Meeting which they are entitled to attend in respect of the business on the Summons or, with the permission of the Meeting Chairman, any other matter, and: - 42.1 the period of time designated for public participation at a Meeting in accordance with Standing Order 42 shall not exceed ten minutes unless directed by the Meeting Chairman; - 42.2 subject to Standing Order 42.1, an individual member of the public shall not speak for more than three minutes; - 42.3 a question raised in accordance with Standing Order 42 shall not require a response at the Meeting nor start a debate on the question and the Meeting Chairman may direct that a written or oral response be given. - 43 Other than in accordance with Standing Order 42, a member of public may only speak at a Meeting with the explicit permission, and subject to the direction, of the Meeting Chairman. - 44 Subject to Standing Order 45, a person who attends a Meeting is permitted to report on the Meeting whilst it is open to the public (to "report" means to film, photograph, make an audio recording of Meeting proceedings, use any other means for enabling persons not present to see or hear the Meeting as it takes place or later or to report or to provide a written commentary about the Meeting so that the report or commentary is available as the Meeting takes place or later to persons not present). - 45 A person present at a Meeting may not provide an oral report or oral commentary about a Meeting as it takes place without the permission of the Meeting Chairman. - The press shall be provided with reasonable facilities for the taking of their report of all or part of a Meeting at which they are entitled to be present.
+- 39 Meetings shall be open to the public unless their presence would be prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons the public's exclusion from part or all of a Meeting shall be by: - 39.1 virtue of the Body's Terms of Reference; or - a Resolution which shall give reasons for the public's exclusion. - 40 Unless the Terms of Reference determine otherwise, a Councillor who is not a Member of a Sub-Body may attend any Meeting of such Sub-Body, and participate in the Meeting to the same extent as a member of the public (but are permitted to remain for any Part II Item). - With the agreement, and at the direction, of the Meeting Chairman, members of the public may make representations, ask and answer questions, and give evidence at a Meeting which they are entitled to attend in respect of the business on the Summons or, with the permission of the Meeting Chairman, any other matter, and: - 41.1 the period of time designated for public participation at a Meeting in accordance with Paragraph 41 shall not exceed ten minutes unless directed by the Meeting Chairman; - subject to Paragraph 41.1, an individual member of the public shall not speak for more than three minutes unless permitted by the Meeting Chairman; - 41.3 a question raised in accordance with Paragraph 41 shall not require a response at the Meeting nor start a debate on the question and the Meeting Chairman may direct that a written or oral response be given. - 42 Other than in accordance with Paragraph 41, a member of public may only speak at a Meeting with the explicit permission, and subject to the direction, of the Meeting Chairman. - 43 Subject to Paragraph 44, a person who attends a Meeting is permitted to report on the Meeting whilst it is open to the public (to "report" means to film, photograph, make an audio recording of Meeting proceedings, use any other means for enabling persons not present to see or hear the Meeting as it takes place or later or to report or to provide a written commentary about the Meeting so that the report or commentary is available as the Meeting takes place or later to persons not present). - 44 A person present at a Meeting may not provide an oral report or oral commentary about a Meeting as it takes place without the permission of the Meeting Chairman. - 45 The press shall be provided with reasonable facilities for the taking of their report of all or part of a Meeting at which they are entitled to be present.